baisakhi771/data-512-homework_2/README.md

 Fourth Intermediate File (**wp_countries-no_match.txt**):

 This has all the country names from articles file where there is no direct match in the population file's country/Geography column.
 But this is biased since the way the country name has been written varies.
-To machine they are different but if we look at them as human we know they are same countries like "GuineaBissau" in one file and "Guinea-Bissau" in other.
+To machine they are different but if we look at them as human we know they are same countries like "GuineaBissau" in one file and "Guinea-Bissau" in other, "Korea, South" in one and "Korea (South)" in other.
+There are other similar examples like this.

 ### Final Output File